The Coming Global Depopulation. John Bonython Lecture 2024 - The Centre for Independent Studies

 Tom:

 Well, human ingenuity, economic growth — that has unquestionably helped reduce poverty all around the world in the last few decades.
 But our critics say it has hardly delivered equality.
 This is a recent Guardian Australia report.
 And I think, as I often say at CIS events, it’s important to know what our critics say because then you know our own weaknesses.
-The report says: “Statistics show the largest from economic growth overwhelmingly ends up in the pockets of the already rich.
+The report says: “Statistics show the largest benefits from economic growth overwhelmingly ends up in the pockets of the already rich.
 And endless economic growth is inextricably tied to consumption, which in turn is disrupting the parallel push for sustainability.”

 Nicholas:

 There are a lot of different ways of measuring inequality.
-My favorite way is the inequality between being alive and being dead.
+My favourite way is the inequality between being alive and being dead.
 And one of the remarkable and unexamined phenomena with the explosion of health around the world has been the change in the distribution of years of life on the planet.
 If you did the same sort of Gini coefficient that you hear about on income for Gini coefficient on years of life, age at death, you’d find that the inequality in lifespans has radically shrunk over the course of the 20th century and is continuing to shrink.
 That’s why the gap in life expectancy between rich and poor countries is shrinking.
 By the same token, the distribution of years of schooling all around the world is also shrinking pervasively and systematically with the improvements in mean years of schooling around the world.
 I think we’re seeing a lot of evidence that by things that matter to human beings, inequality is diminishing, not increasing.
 And just look, one final thing at what’s happening in the estimates of extreme poverty around the world.
 Tom, you mentioned that I didn’t think I would live to see the day where extreme poverty in India is down below 1%.
 I think people in India would probably think that’s pretty good.

 Tom:

 Yes.
 But again, our critics would say, or some of them at least would say that the fertility crisis is bogus.
-John Quiggin — who’s a professor at the University of Queensland for many years, he was a columnist at the Financial Review, a man of the left — says that the fertility crisis is bogus.
+John Quiggin — who has been a professor at the University of Queensland for many years, he was a columnist at the Financial Review, a man of the left — says that the fertility crisis is bogus.
 And in his judgment, it’s not just because policies to address it appear to be universally failing.
 This is his quote.
 “Economically, the cost of raising children is much higher than the cost of looking after old people.
 The odds are you’ll be in a reasonable shape until about six months before you die, at which point you’ll need about the same care as a baby.”
 And Professor Quiggin concludes: “So raising a baby to look after an old person makes no sense.”
 Following on from that, the question here is whether the cost of raising a child is way more than the cost of putting someone in aged care?

 Nicholas: